Gurpinder98/flowering-modelling/README.md

 # A study of different flowering strategies in response to vernalization using mathematical modelling
-Implementation of a genetic - physiological model of flowering, designed by Prof. A. Satake.
+Implementation of a genetic - physiological model of flowering.

 - The report can be found as a pdf file [here](Report.pdf)
 - The jupyter notebook with the acutal code can be found [here](Model.ipynb)